 Alligator Snapping Turtle

-Alligator snapping turtles are the largest freshwater turtles in North America.
-They weigh between 155 and 175 pounds.
-They are characterized by three large, pronounced ridges, or keels, that run from the front to the back of the carapace.
+Alligator snapping turtles typically weigh between 155 and 175 pounds.
+They are the largest freshwater turtles in North America and are characterized by three large, pronounced ridges, or keels, that run from the front to the back of the carapace.
 With powerful jaws and a large head, the alligator snapping turtle looks very primitive and has been called the dinosaur of the turtle world.

 The alligator snapping turtle (Macrochelys temminckii) is one of the largest freshwater turtles in the world, with adults sometimes exceeding two feet in shell length.
 Maximum weight can reach nearly 250 pounds.
 Its size and appearance give this creature a prehistoric likeness.
 The back of the shell is distinctly jagged and the top of the shell (carapace) has three rows of "spikes" or knobs running lengthwise along entire length of the shell.
 The bottom of the shell is reduced, forming a cross-like shape.
 Skin coloration ranges from brown to grayish in color, and is lighter on the underside of the turtle.
 Alligator snapping turtles have large heads with strongly hooked beaks, and the tail is about as long as the carapace.
 A small, worm-like appendage can sometimes be seen inside the mouth when the creature is agape.
 This worm-like structure serves as a lure, enticing fish to enter into its open mouth.